brimdata/zed/k8s/aurora.md

 In the future we would like to automate this, but given that this process will only need to be done once for each developer, it may not be worth it at this point.

 ## Configuring secrets for Aurora
-After you have created a Postgres user for our aurora instance, create the K8s secrets for that user in correct namespace with the following command:
+After you have created a Postgres user for the aurora instance, create the K8s secrets for that user in correct namespace with the following command:
 ```
 kubectl create secret generic aurora \
   --from-literal="postgresql-password=THEPASSWORD"